wooneusean/yorha-edex-theme/README.md

 # yorha-edex-theme
 ![Image](https://i.imgur.com/gWbUnp9.png)

-Its a pretty simple re-color theme.
+Its a pretty simple re-color theme for [eDEX-UI](https://github.com/GitSquared/edex-ui).
 Added a vignette and the square grids for the background and thats pretty much it.

 # How to install